What is Leadership Coaching?

 It’s an art, not a science.
 A few criteria to help you decide:

 1. Credentials: What level of certification matters to you?
-Look for certifications like the International Coaching Federation (ICF), a coach with a track record of results and verifiable testimonials, and affiliations with trusted schools, businesses, and community organizations.
+You might consider looking for International Coaching Federation (ICF) certified coaches, a coach with a track record of results and verifiable testimonials, or coaches with affiliations with trusted schools, businesses, and community organizations.

 2. Alignment: Coaching is a personal experience.
 You should feel both comfortable and challenged by your coach.
 The right coach should understand your career goals, values, and vision for the future.